martin-g/isis-module-pdf/README.md

 The template `.pdf` is created with Libre Office Writer by using Form controls (View > Toolbars > Form Controls).
 Each form control is used as a placeholder for a detail in the Order entity class.
-See an [article](http://www.maketecheasier.com/create-a-pdf-with-fillable-forms-in-libreoffice/) in the web with the steps to create the document and to export it as a PDF with form.
+Read an <a href="http://www.maketecheasier.com/create-a-pdf-with-fillable-forms-in-libreoffice/">article</a> in the web with the steps to create such document and to export it as a PDF with form.

 ![](https://raw.github.com/martin-g/isis-module-pdf/master/images/document-with-form-libreoffice.png)